Sidney Reilly: Execution

-Reilly was executed in a forest near Moscow on Thursday, 5 November 1925.
+The OGPU executed Reilly in a forest near Moscow on Thursday, 5 November 1925.
 Eyewitness Boris Gudz claimed the execution was supervised by an OGPU officer, Grigory Feduleev, while another OGPU officer, Grigory Syroezhkin, fired the final shot into Reilly's chest.
-Gudz also confirmed that the order to kill Reilly came from Stalin directly.
-Within months after his execution, various outlets of the British and American press carried an obituary notice: "REILLY—On the 28th of September, killed near the village of Allekul, Russia, by S. R. U. Troops.
+Gudz also confirmed that the order to kill Reilly came directly from Stalin.
+Within months after his execution, British and American press carried an obituary notice: "REILLY—On the 28th of September, killed near the village of Allekul, Russia, by S. R. U. Troops.
 Captain Sidney George Reilly, M. C., beloved husband of Pepita Reilly."
-Two months later, on 17 January 1926, The New York Times reprinted this obituary notice and, citing unnamed sources in the intelligence community, the paper asserted that Reilly had been somehow involved in the still ongoing scandal of the Zinoviev Letter, a fraudulent document published by the British Daily Mail newspaper a year prior during the general election in 1924.
+Two months later, on 17 January 1926, The New York Times reprinted this obituary notice and, citing unnamed sources in the intelligence community, the paper asserted that Reilly had been somehow involved in the ongoing scandal of the Zinoviev letter, a fraudulent document published by the British Daily Mail newspaper a year prior during the general election in 1924.

-After Reilly's death there were various rumours about his survival; Reilly's wife Pepita Bobadilla claimed to possess evidence indicating that Reilly was still alive as late as 1932.
+After Reilly's death, there were various rumours about his survival; Reilly's wife, Pepita Bobadilla, claimed to possess evidence indicating that Reilly was still alive as late as 1932.
 Others speculated that the unscrupulous Reilly had defected to the opposition, becoming an adviser to Soviet intelligence.
 Despite such unfavourable rumours the international press quickly turned Reilly into a household name, lauding him as a masterful spy and chronicling his many espionage adventures with numerous embellishments.
 Contemporary newspapers dubbed him "the greatest spy in history" and "the Scarlet Pimpernel of Red Russia".
-In May 1931, The London Evening Standard published an illustrated serial headlined "Master Spy" which sensationalised his many exploits as well as outright invented others.
+In May 1931, The London Evening Standard published an illustrated serial headlined "Master Spy", sensationalising his many exploits as well as outright inventing others..